 It was a good two hour plus drive.
 When we finally got to the base of the mountain and started climbing the twisty road up to the recreation area, I saw those rock formations they were talking about.
 And we stopped a couple of times at turnouts to take some photos.
 And came to realize for the first of many times on this trip that there are some things one just cannot capture in a photograph.
 Photo # 200 is a perfect such example.
 I gazed out over the rail at the foliage atop the cliff overlooking the balancing rock in the middle distance, and the flat plain miles away and a thousand feet below and marvelled at the vast distances between each of those features.
 And then I looked through the viewfinder at the exact same scene, and it all flattened out.
 Big let-down.
 I took the photos anyway.
 If you're reading this on a full size computer monitor, click in the photos to get a full screen image, and you can get some small hint of what it was really like.
 If you're reading it on a phone, it's hardly worth it.

 Barb's cousin owns a cabin up at the top of the mountain in the aptly named town of Summerhaven.
-It was originally a boys' school, and was designed by Frank Lloyd Wright.
+The cabin was originally a boys' school, and was designed by Frank Lloyd Wright.
 Barb spent summers there since her college years.
 We had grabbed some sandwiches on the way, and pulled up to the cabin to have lunch.
 The cabin was locked up, but the patio was a wonderfully tranquil place to eat.
 The altitude (9,157 feet) gave us some respite from the heat, and the bright sun and cool breeze were delightful.

 Suitably refreshed, I was ready to tackle some hiking.
 Barb had some business to take care of, and Andrew was still recovering from some recent surgery, so they opted not to come with us.
 Barb drove us down to Summerhaven, and let us off, where Jenny and I walked about a half mile down a road adorned with wildflowers, some seemingly growing right out of the rocks, following a mountain stream.
 That stream deepened to an impressive ravine (Photo 360) as the road descended to the Marshall Gulch Recreation area.
 The fauna have become pretty much inured to human presence, and the bird in Photo 380 allowed me to approach within a few feet to photograph it before flying off.
 (Can anyone identify the species?
 Let me know.)